Justice Ministry chaired by

 St. John's, along with several other congregations, provides meals, activities, and encouragement to the four families who sleep in First Unitarian's RE classrooms for two weeks through Cincinnati's Interfaith Hospitality Network (IHN).
 In fall 2012 families included 4 adults plus 10 children (2 toddlers, 4 little girls ages 3-5, and 4 children ages 7-10).
 Wanda Crawford coordinated the St. Johners who volunteering their time and talents so that our guests feel welcomed: Ann Schuur, Melissa Rowland, Frances May Brooks, Wanda Crawford, Amy and Richard Monson, Nina Tolley, Barbara and Richard Hadden, Nancy Henry.

-In fall 2013 St. Johners will support homeless families lodged at First UU the weeks of August 4, October 13 and December 15.
+In fall 2013 St. Johners supported homeless families lodged at First UU Church the weeks of August 4, October 13 and December 15.

-For this, the fourth annual St. John’s participation in the People Working Cooperatively (PWC) Fall ‘Prepare Affair’ on Saturday, November 10th, we worked at two homes, one in the Paddock Hills area and the second in ‘upper’ Over-the-Rhine.
+For the fourth annual St. John’s participation in the People Working Cooperatively (PWC) fall ‘Prepare Affair’ on Saturday, November 10, 2013, we worked at two homes, one in the Paddock Hills area and the second in ‘upper’ Over-the-Rhine.
 St. John’s crew members were: Jim Decker (crew leader), Frances May Brooks, Devin Baker, Victor Villacis, Tristan Linck and Jennifer Linck.

 November 11 Lecture: Alice Skirtz on ECONOCIDE: ELIMINATION OF THE URBAN POOR